 Hats to Wear with Tuxedos

-Hats used to be an essential part of tuxedos, but they fell out of fashion in the last few decades alongside every other piece of men’s headwear.
+Hats used to be an essential part of tuxedo accessories and how to wear them was an essential part of mastering tuxedos.
+But they fell out of fashion in the last few decades alongside every other piece of men’s headwear.
 But you can bring them back by pairing your tuxedo with a matching humbug.
 Fedoras are also a neat option if you’re wearing the tux casually.

 Yes, you have to wear a vest with a tuxedo.
 Vests are an essential part of tuxedos, and they bring the tuxedo outfits to look cohesive and controlled.
 If you don’t want to wear a vest, however, a cummerbund is the next best option.